nguyenphuminh/planckgpt/README.md

 and is trained with:

-* Dataset: Fineweb-edu (~3b tokens) with no overlapping.
+* Dataset: Fineweb-edu (~3b tokens).
 * Context Window: 1024 tokens.
 * Batch Size: 4 (effective batch size: 512 with gradient accumulation).
 * Muon optimizer for transformer weights, 8-bit AdamW optimizer for embedding and output projection.
 * Stable LR for the first 55% of the steps, LinearLR decay to 0.1x for the rest.
 * BF16 mixed precision training and other Blackwell-specific features.
 * Training with torch.compile on "max-autotune" mode.
-* Gradient checkpointing in 2/3 of the transformer layers.
+* Gradient checkpointing.

 and is finetuned with:

-* Dataset: Smol-smoltalk (~430m tokens) with no overlapping.
+* Dataset: Smol-smoltalk (~430m tokens), alpaca-cleaned, and some knowledge about its identity.
 * Same configuration as pretraining.

 and generates text with: